TheRestartProject/Fixometer/readme.md

 ## Funding and future development
 The first version of the tool was made possible with modest funding from the Innovation in Waste Prevention Fund, Defra-funded and administered by WRAP.
 Future development will be financed by the Shuttleworth Foundation.

+## Project Management

+We're using ZenHub, so if you're interested to see how things are looking in terms of sprints/milestones, epics and user stories, please install the ZenHub browser plugin - https://www.zenhub.com/.